 - Is intrigued by news stories about weather

 - Likes when scientific data is visually pleasing

 Preferences: Have details maps; History of weather patterns; pleasing user interface

 Designing for Sensitivity

-I decided to create a blue color scheme to stand out from other weather applications and give a breath of fresh air to the user.
+I used a blue color scheme to stand out from other weather applications and give a "breath of fresh air" to the user.
 Blue is known to be a calming color and the intent to display clarity to the user and a relaxed feeling when entering the app.
 It also helps to boost other alerting colors like red and orange; highlighting sunshine and weather warnings.

 How to get WeatherBug noticed?